mschack/VCV-Rack-Plugins/README.md

 # mscHack Plugins for VCV Rack 0.5.0

-(Note the release folder is in the mdsHack.zip Windows Only at the moment)
+(Note the release folder is in the mscHack.zip Windows Only at the moment)

 # Updates
 - 25 Nov 17: